Upgrading and adding value to your business’s website.

 This homepage from eWedding links to various pages, and cleverly includes links to numerous templates.

-17. Buttons
+17. Buttons.

 A button is a simple, crucial part of your website that allows users to interact with your page.
 There’s always an action associated with a button, and it must be straightforward.
 However, that doesn’t mean you can’t be experimental and create unique designs.

-18. Search bars
+18. Search bars.

 Search bars.
 Google has made the search bar the most critical web design element for their business!
 We’re not saying you can emulate Google, but search bars are still important.
 Enhance the user experience by giving users the opportunity to search for something they want to see.
 It may be a product or a topic of interest, either way; it saves them trawling through your site and getting bored of looking.

-19. Carousels
+19. Carousels.

 Although there is evidence to suggest the first image on a carousel generates the best click-through-rate, it doesn’t necessarily mean they’re pointless.
 Carousels are useful for product slideshows, portfolios and photo galleries.
 They are pointless if you can’t think of a good reason why you have one though!

-20. Accordions
+20. Accordions.

 If you’ve got content-heavy pages and accordion is a design element that can make them appear slimmer by hiding some of the content.
 It has to be clear that it’s hidden, or the user will skim through it without recognising it.
 An accordion is like a combination of a content management tool and user experience tool.

 ImpactBND is an inbound marketing agency that uses a blog as their homepage.
-To make sure users don't get lost on their blog page, they have an accordion menu on the left on the screen to aid navigation
+To make sure users don’t get lost on their blog page, they have an accordion menu on the left on the screen to aid navigation.

-Social media
+Social media.

-21. Let customers know what social media sites you're on
+21. Let customers know what social media sites you’re on.

 If a customer is interested in your company, they’ll want to know what sites your on.
-For example, if a large portion of your audience is on Instagram and you’ve only listed Facebook and Twitter on your social media bar, you need to reconsider.
+For example, if a large portion of your audience is on Instagram and you’ve only listed Facebook and X on your social media bar, you need to reconsider.
 This blended bar from Coca-Cola is bold and simple.

-22. Utilise an Instagram gallery
+22. Utilise an Instagram gallery.

 5 per cent of people on Instagram take action after being inspired by a post.
 An Instagram feed allows you to transfer user-generated content to your website, add vibrancy and promote brand engagement.
 It would help if you considered what industry you’re in and the strength of your brand.
 If you have twenty followers, you still need to work at your feed beforehand!
 Fashion boutique White Fox have an Instagram store on their website.

-23. Allow social logins to make it easier to connect with you
+23. Allow social logins to make it easier to connect with you.

 Make logging in/signing up easy for your users by implementing a social login system.
 Users won’t need to enter any details as you’ll be able to pull in their social data.
 It’ll be easier to communicate with them as social networks allow you access to their data, plus you’ll be able to avoid spammers because most social media sites authenticate their users.

-24. Embed YouTube videos when appropriate
+24. Embed YouTube videos when appropriate.

 You can use videos on your blog posts to give them another dimension.
 While pictures work fine, you can explain a lot more in a video, and they’re more interactive.
 You can show your product, your team, anything you deem relevant.
 Set up a channel to host all of your videos and build a presence.

-Lead generation/CRO
+Lead generation/CRO.

-25. Effective use of calls-to-actions
+25. Effective use of calls-to-actions.

 The whole point of a website is to get visitors to complete an action on it.
 This is where your CTA’s come in, and they need to be effective to work.
 They should be visually strong, persuasive, stand out, work with your website and ask for clear action.

-26. Add forms to the pages that get the most traffic
+26. Add forms to the pages that get the most traffic.

 Sometimes a form can be your CTA.
 If you want someone to sign up for your service or you give something away for free, put it on the website page you think it will be most effective on.
 You don’t have to be a genius to work out that consumers fill in their contact details on the contacts page!

-27. A/B testing
+27. A/B testing.

 Sometimes you end up with two designs.
 It happens.
 Can’t decide which one will generate the most leads?
 Then A/B test it and go with the one that performs the best.
 Aesthetics are a huge part of web design, but performance is where the best websites shine.